 Rates for OCD Treatment

-Our fees are listed here, but if cost is a concern, please see the section below for details on how you may be able to use your insurance benefits for out-of-network providers.
+See the section below for details on how you may be able to use your insurance benefits for out-of-network providers.

-FREE 20-minute phone consultation for potential new clients.
+FREE 20-minute phone consultation for new clients.

-$200 / 45-60 minute session.
+$200 / 50-minute session.

 Use your insurance benefits to help pay for therapy